I am a self-proclaimed product junkie. I have always been. If they have a support group for such a thing, just sign me up!

 Tip: If you don’t have any of the stores I mentioned in this post, you can get most of these products at Amazon.com (and probably a bit cheaper too!)

-4) Try The Carol’s Daughter’s Transitioning Kit.
-I wish this had been around when I was transitioning.
+4) Consider buying a transitioning kit.
 Not only does it help with manageability and combat dryness/brittleness, but it nourishes your scalp — which is often neglected during the transitioning phase.
 A healthier scalp means healthier new growth!

 How to Save $$ on Products